Saturday, 18 January 2025

 Sticking Fiber Paper

-People are reporting different behaviours of their thicker fibre papers.
-Mainly the difference is that small fibres stick to the glass after a full fuse or kiln carving firing.
-There also seems to be a different smell from the burning binders.
-This is most likely to be a body soluble refractory fibre paper that is being used.
+People are reporting different behaviours of their thicker fibre papers such as small fibres sticking to the glass after a fuse, and a different smell from the burning binders.
+These are most likely to be from a body soluble refractory fibre paper.

 It seems more suppliers are selling the body soluble versions of fibre paper.
-It sticks and it gives off a smell of volatile chemicals.
-I don't like it, but I may have to use it due to the unavailability of that more health risky stuff that worked very well.
+It sticks to glass and it gives off a smell of volatile chemicals.
+I don't like it, but I may have to use it due to the unavailability of the more health risky refractory fibre that worked very well without so much sticking.

-Others have found that simply soaking in water overnight allows the fibres to be brushed off with stiff brushes.
+Others have found that simply soaking the fired glass in water overnight allows the fibres to be brushed off with stiff brushes.

 No comments: